 2.5 Snow

-On the slopes of Mount Rainier in Washington state, an average of 16.6 m of snow falls annually.
-And in one year from February 19, 1971 to February 18, 1972 in the Paradise region (altitude 1646 m above sea level), 31.11 m of snow fell, which is an absolute record of altitude snow cover ;
+On the slopes of Mount Rainier in Washington state, a total of 16.6 m of snow falls on average per year.
+And in one year from February 19, 1971 to February 18, 1972, 31.11 m of snow fell in the Paradise region (altitude 1646 m above sea level), which is an absolute altitude record snow cover ;

-On February 14, 1927, 11.8 meters of snow was measured on Mount Ibuki in Japan (Honshu Island)! ;
+On February 14, 1927, on Mount Ibuki in Japan (Honshu Island), the height of the snow cover was measured to be 11.8 meters! ;

-In just 19 hours on April 5-6, 1959, 1.7 m of snow fell at the Bessans station in the French Alps;
+In just 19 hours on April 5–6, 1959, 1.7 m of snow fell at Bessans station in the French Alps;

-The heaviest one-day snowfall was reported in Silver Lake, PA.
-Colorado, April 14-15, 1921, when 1.93 meters of snow fell per day;
+The heaviest one-day snowfall was recorded in Silver Lake, PC.
+Colorado, April 14-15, 1921, when 1.93 m of snow fell in 24 hours;

-For 2 days (December 29-30), 1955, 3.1 meters of snow fell in the area of Mile Camp 47 (Alaska);
+In 2 days (December 29-30) 1955, 3.1 meters of snow fell in the area of Mile Camp 47 (Alaska);

-3. THUNDERSTORM
+3. THUNDERSTORMS

 Top 5 most thunderstorm places on Earth

-The longest lightning strike occurred on October 13, 2001, between Dallas and Fort Worth (Texas).
+The longest lightning strike was observed on October 13, 2001 between Dallas and Fort Worth (Texas).
 Its length was 193 km (120 mi);

 4. WIND